Skip Navigation

 Academic Departments

 SJPII organizes instruction into departments that are grouped by areas of study.
 Our academic departments are staffed by Department Chairs, who are specialists in their respective fields.
 Our Department Chairs collaborate in the development of curriculum, the establishment of standards, and the creation of instructional strategies.
-Our academics are divided by the following Departments: Theology, Science, World Language, Mathematics, Social Studies, Fine/Performing Arts, Physical Education, and English.
+Our academics are divided by the following Departments: English, Mathematics, Science, Social Studies, Business & Computer Science, Fine & Performing Arts, Physical Education & Health, and World Language.

 English